lleger/Rails-3-jQuery/README.md

 Otherwise, you can run it directly from github like so:<br>
 `rails new <appname> -m https://github.com/lleger/Rails-3-jQuery/raw/master/jquery.rb`

-This template also makes a new javascript expansion if requested, :jquery, for use in the javascript_include_tag.
+This template also makes a new javascript expansion, :cdn, for use in the javascript_include_tag that pulls jquery.min.js from Google's cache.
 For example:<br>
-`<% javascript_include_tag :jquery %>`
+`<% javascript_include_tag :cdn %>`

 How to Use - Existing Project
 =============================